 The downside however is that you need to be careful with your records, so that you can quickly calculate capital gains tax when your shares are eventually sold.
 You should also consider whether you want to increase your stake in the company.
 It may be over priced, or you expect it to under-perform.
 In which case you may be better off taking the cash and investing it elsewhere.

 It is important to consider your own situation when deciding whether or not to participate in a dividend reinvestment plan.
 If you are not going to notice the dividend payment, or are likely to spend the cash, then dividend reinvestment plans can be a great way to purchase discount shares, save on brokerage and force you to save.
 However if the cost of record keeping on all your reinvestments is going to be prohibitive, or you could invest the dividend better in another company, then perhaps you should avoid reinvesting.
-At the end of the day, a dividend reinvestment plan is a discount method of buying more shares.
+At the end of the day, a dividend reinvestment plan is an efficient method of buying more shares in a company that you have previously decided to invest in.